-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 No Shame in Being a Stay at Home Investor

 Consider that the private equity funds that do beat the US stock market put in tremendous effort to do so.
 In the typical case of a leveraged buyout, the firm not only takes on debt to make the purchase, but the management team is usually replaced in order to extract value out of the acquired company that presumably couldn't have been done with the previous management.
 This is very tough work.
-Even the biggest and most well known PE firms have had disappointing investments of varying sizes.
+Even the biggest and most well-known PE firms have had disappointing investments of varying sizes.
 If you pick a stock and you lose it all, you still get to keep chugging along.
 If a PE firm loses it all (or generates subpar returns), they not only lose the money provided by multiple investors and institutions, they lose some reputation which makes it harder to raise funds in the future.
 The same goes for venture capital funds, hedge funds, and publicly traded active funds.

 In the book "Private Equity 4.0-Reinventing Value Creation", the authors make what I think to be a rather stunning admission in the introduction.